 We separate fact from fiction, product truths from marketing myths.

 Choosing a mattress is not an easy task – and with so much information (and misinformation) on the subject, settling on the perfect bed may seem like an elusive goal.
-Here are seven common misconceptions, and the truth behind them.
+Here are six common misconceptions, and the truth behind them.

 Myth #1: Your mattress warranty covers it within that period.
 Period.